 The final system we will discuss is Aftertreatment.
 Aftertreatment components on the right side of the engine are: the turbo downpipe with the engine exhaust brake, and the aftertreatment injector.
 Components on the left side are: the engine throttle valve and the fuel metering unit.
-Other components are located remotely: the Aftertreatment control module, the pre diesel-oxidation-catalyst, the diesel-oxidation-catalyst, and the diesel particulate filter.
+Other components are located remotely: the Aftertreatment control module, the pre diesel-oxidation-catalyst, and the diesel particulate filter.